vegfall/pg3402_exam/README.md

 - [ ] Make all models and dto that can final?
 - [ ] Should ResultDTO sent over RabbitMQ also be serializable?
+- [ ] Make a generated session key

 ## Ports